-The House Wednesday passed by a wide margin Democratic legislation that would extend tax breaks for renewable energy and energy conservation at the expense of oil and natural gas producers.
+The House last Wednesday passed by a wide margin Democratic legislation that would extend tax breaks for renewable energy and energy efficiency at the expense of oil and natural gas producers.

-The bill (HR 5351), which was voted out out the House Ways and Means Committee earlier this month, cleared the House by 236 to 182.
-It would strip oil and gas companies of $18 billion in tax incentives over the next decade and re-invest them in tax credits for renewable fuels, such as wind, solar, geothermal, cellulosic ethanol and biofuels, and promote energy efficiency.
+The bill (HR 5351), which was voted out out the House Ways and Means Committee last month, cleared the House by 236 to 182.
+It would strip oil and gas companies of $18 billion in tax breaks over the next decade and re-invest them in renewable fuels, such as wind, solar, geothermal, cellulosic ethanol and biofuels, and promote energy efficiency.
 Many of the tax credits for renewable energy are due to expire at the end of the year.

 House Republicans opposed the measure, saying it would stymie investment in the oil and gas industry, result in less production and would move more U.S. jobs overseas.
 The bill faces a precarious future in the Senate, where Republicans also object to rolling back oil and gas tax breaks.
 To avoid the hurdles in the Senate, the Senate Budget Committee is considering including the renewable tax credit package in the Senate's version of the filibuster-proof budget reconciliation measure.
 But even if it clears Congress, the bill would still face a veto by President Bush.

 This legislation is a "non-starter," said Rep. Phil English (R-PA).
 "It's not going to go [any place] in the Senate," and the president has threatened a veto, he noted.
 An attempt by English to strike the tax increases for oil and gas from the measure was defeated.